etensor/tabgroups-vanilla/README.md

 # tabgroups-vanilla

 A chrome extension for once again grouping your browser tabs, made in vanilla js.
-This was made only as a learning exercise

 ---

+note: this was made only as a learning exercise
 ### Features
 * Save a link
 * Save current tab (can be a local document)